MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ### Invalid CIDR notation

 You receive an **InvalidCIDRNotation** error when you pass an incorrect address prefix to `az network vnet create`.
-This can be challenging when visually, the address prefix, like `10.0.0.0/24` looks correct in an `echo` statement.
-To troubleshoot what is really being read from the CSV, try this script:
+This can be challenging when visually, the address prefix looks correct when returned in an `echo` statement.
+To troubleshoot the actual value being read from the CSV, try this script:

 ```azurecli
 while IFS=, read -r resourceNo location createRG existingRgName createVnet vnetAddressPrefix subnetAddressPrefixes vmImage publicIpSku adminUser